Foster Care Pay

 Already an approved foster carer?

 We’re happy to discuss your individual circumstances if you decide you want to transfer to us based on your experience and skills, and if you have Staffordshire children already living with you we’ll match what your current foster agency is paying you.

 Visit our transfer to us page for more information about changing your foster agency to Foster for Staffordshire.

 Talk to the team

 If you have any questions about the payment for skills scheme or are unsure what level you might start at please contact the team and we’d be happy to discuss it further with you.

-Give our team a call or complete our online enquiry form today.
+Give our team a call or complete our enquiry form.